wtsi-hpag/Scaff10X/README.md

 	   It also compares with Human, Hummingbird, fish fAnaTes1 and fish fSimDai1 Human, Hummingbird and fish fAnaTes1 are in good quality, while fSimDai1 is a failed sample.
 	g.
-File cover.dat can be produced when you use "-plot " option This file provides coverage information both for barcode and sequence coverage
+File cover.dat can be produced when you use "-plot " option This file provides barcode information (length and coverage) as well as sequence coverage

 #### Remember: you only need to run scaff10x once (previously we suggested two iterations)